IT3038C/IT3038C.github.io/docs/week-4.md

 </html>
 ```

 Save and close the file.
-Now, let’s add just this html file to our repository
+Now, let's add just this html file to our repository

 ```bash
 git add testing/index.html